1 – Spoken French Versus Classroom French Pronunciation

 I’m sorry if I sound like a snob, but I think the info is important: there is a difference to be made between:

-- the street French way of asking questions, which everybody uses in spoken French when in a relaxed environment, considered by some linguists to be poor French,
+- the modern French way of asking questions, which everybody uses in spoken French when in a relaxed environment, considered by some linguists to be poor French,

 - and French mistakes, which are… well, not just poor French, but simply real mistakes!